Frequently Asked QuestionsIf you do not find the answer to your question here, please call us at 760-342-1233.

 I am under house arrest.
 Can I still attend class?

-In most cases yes, you are still able to attend your DUI awareness classes while you are under house arrest.
+In most cases yes, you are still able to attend your DUI awareness program classes while you are under house arrest.
 Because this program is a court requirement we will work with you and the agency assigned to monitor your house arrest to ensure you comply with both obligations.

 Be sure to let us know when you are going to your appointment to begin your house arrest, we are able to provide you with a letter from our program stating the hours during which you attend class as well as any other program activities you are required to attend.
 If necessary, we may be able to adjust your class day or time to better fit your house arrest schedule.